ThapaRh/Univent/README.md

   6) run "npm start" from the backend and frontend terminals
   7) The web application should be running locally on your device

-UML Diagrams
+UML Diagrams:
-Use Case Diagram                                                    Class Diagram
+Use Case Diagram and Class Diagram

 <img src="images/usecase diagram.png" width= "500" > <img src="images/classdiagram.png" width= "467" >